KamataRyo/calcMU/README.md

 # calcMU
 ## description
-This is node server of a WebAPI which calculate population in a polygon, in other sense "MUs" value of Ingress.
+This is node server of a WebAPI which can calculate population in a given polygon with 3 angles, in other sense "MUs" score in Ingress.
 Values are reliable in Japan only.

-## Data
+## data
-data come from e-stat, Japanese Govemnment.
+Population data comes from e-stat, Japanese Govemnment.

-## dependancy
+## dependency
-Vagrantfile depends on my environment, not general.
+'Vagrantfile' depends on my environment, not general.